ArtanisTheOne/NovaEmpireAutoFarmer/README.md

 Please note, the images in the `./images` folder may need to be re-taken on your machine.

-> **IMPORTANT**: THIS SCRIPT IS ONLY GUARANTEED TO WORK WITH THE STEAM VERSION OF NOVA EMPIRE
+> **IMPORTANT**: THIS SCRIPT IS ONLY GUARANTEED TO WORK WITH THE STEAM VERSION OF NOVA EMPIRE.
+FURTHERMORE, COORDS ARE HARDCODED FOR A 4K RES SCREEN [changes required to dynamically change based on screen size]

 > **This script is provided as-is, if you wish, contact me on discord (art4nis) for any development questions.**